 - Osteomalacia - bones soften and weaken

-These conditions dramatically increase fracture risk.
-Even minor falls can cause breaks that healthy bones would withstand.
+- Even minor falls can cause fractures that healthy bones would withstand

-Maintaining adequate levels throughout life helps preserve skeletal strength.
-It also supports the muscle power needed for active living.
+- Maintaining adequate levels preserves both bone density and the muscle power needed for active living

 Vitamin D Sources: Sun, Food, and Supplements